 Klipsch is always examining opportunities to bring more manufacturing to Hope, Arkanas.
 At CES, we showed off a concept for wireless towers and bookshelf monitors that combined beautiful Hope cabinetry with the technology from a Klipsch Stadium.

-Do you own a Klipsch speaker that was Made in USA?
+Do you own a Klipsch speaker that was Designed & Assembled in the USA?
 Post your setup in the comments.